Information for Artists

 Applications and submissions are accepted at any time throughout the year on a rolling basis.

 Please check back in the coming months for the next Selection Committee deadline.

 What is the Artist Protection Fund?

-The Artist Protection Fund (APF) is a three-year pilot program at the Institute of International Education, sponsored by the Andrew W. Mellon Foundation.
-The APF makes life-saving fellowship grants to threatened artists from any field of artistic endeavor, and places them at host universities and arts centers in safe countries where they can continue their work.Learn more
+The Artist Protection Fund (APF) is an initiative of the Institute of International Education, sponsored by the Mellon Foundation.
+The APF makes fellowship grants to threatened artists from any field of practice, and places them at host institutions in safe countries where they can continue their work and plan for their futures.Learn more

 I'm a threatened artist.
 How can I apply?